Inscripter/inscripter-web-v1.1/README.md

-# Taxonomy
+# Inscripter

 An open source application built using the new router, server components and everything new in Next.js 13.

 > **Warning**
 > This app is a work in progress.
 I'm building this in public.
-You can follow the progress on Twitter [@shadcn](https://twitter.com/shadcn).
+You can follow the progress on Twitter [@inscripter](https://twitter.com/inscripter).
 > See the roadmap below.

 ## About this project